 All young people cope with stress in one form or another.

 In schools, we teach reading, science, and math.
 Yet most communities miss one of the most important aspects of learning – how to care for and nurture the mind.

-A new book, Get Out of Your Mind and Into Your Life For Teens: A Guide to Living an Extraordinary Life, provides excellent insights for young people.
+The book, Get Out of Your Mind and Into Your Life For Teens: A Guide to Living an Extraordinary Life, provides excellent insights for young people and why mediation for teenagers is helpful.
 Written by psychology professionals Joseph Ciarrochi PhD, Louise Hayes PhD, and Ann Bailey, it introduces teens to the concept of becoming mindful warriors.